AAAA Records

 Table of Contents

-- The rise of IPv6 and AAAA records
+- IPv6 adoption and AAAA records

-- How AAAA records facilitate connection
+- How AAAA records work

 - Managing AAAA records in DNSimple